Sberm/Transgender.rs/README.md

 # Transgender

-Simple terminal based file explorer, written by a ranger hater.
+A TUI file explorer, written by a ranger hater.

 ## usage